 During their stay, fellows prepare applications for external postdoctoral funding, with the aim of securing a postdoctoral position at SDU.
 The fellowship is intended for researchers who would like to work at the intersection of philosophical phenomenology and qualitative research methods.

-Brief profiles of the inaugural fellows from 2022 can be found below.
+Brief profiles of the 2022 and 2023 fellows can be found below.

 If you have any questions about your application, please direct them to Anthony Vincent Fernandez, firstname.lastname@example.org